Stuck in a Rut: Adding Variety to your Cooking, Exercise Habits and Life

 - Spend time with animals.
 Whether you cuddle next to your furry loved ones, visit a farm sanctuary or volunteer in a local shelter, there's nothing like the kind love animals give us.
 My dogs have been my greatest teachers, and I have a daily ritual with them of playing on the floor and simply being there in the moment with them.
 It's like food for the soul, and nobody deserves a chunk of your time more than they do.

 - Volunteer, if even just for a day.
 We often lose sight of the fact that in most cases we're one of the lucky beings on this planet.
-I've volunteered for many different causes since I was a teeny weeny kid, and it does wonders for our appreciation of the blessings we all have.
+It does wonders for our appreciation of the blessings we all have.
+If you can't volunteer right now, take a moment to feel gratitude.
+This can happen quietly while you take a moment to focus on what you're grateful for, during your mindfulness practice if you have one, or simply write out a list in your journal!
+Feeling grateful is powerful and great at taking you out of a rut.

-- Write it out.
-Journal away, especially early in the morning.
+- Speaking of a gratitude list and writing, write your rut away!
+Journal, especially early in the morning.
 Write down everything and anything that comes to mind.
 From your grocery list, to last night's fight with your partner, to your most secret hopes and dreams.
 Do it again the next day.
 Writing brings about magical things.
 Probably because you're doing exactly what I mentioned before, emptying out the well and filling it back in with your new daily rituals and adventures.

 - Go on a new adventure in your very own city.
 I personally love this one since my city is so big there are so many places I have never explored before.
-Get on the bus or subway or metro, get off on a stop you normally never get off on, walk around and explore.
+Get on the bus or subway, get off at a stop you normally never get off at, walk around and explore.

 I hope you've enjoyed some of the tips and tricks I keep in my tool belt for those days or weeks in which I really need to change things up in order to keep enjoying my daily routines.

-As promised, whenever you need even more support, motivation and inspiration I love finding amazing books or films to put me back into full gear, so here are some of our favorites...
+As promised, whenever you need even more support, motivation and inspiration I love finding amazing books or films to put me back into full gear, and since I love to move, I love trying new exercise classes I can do from my very own home so I've included my favorites in our workout library section as well.
+Here are some of our favorites...

 ***If you're a "My Brownble" member click HERE to get instant access***